Fast quantum transfer mediated by topological domain walls: Introduction

+Firstly, we propose exponentially accelerated protocols between the ends of multidomain SSH chains, where each domain wall can hold one boundary state.
+Domain walls in the SSH chain and related models have been studied since its inception \cite{Su1980,Munoz2018,Longhi2019a,Dangelis2020,Qi2021}, and other transfer protocols using them exist in the literature \cite{Longhi2019a}, but our proposal and scaling results have not been yet explored, as far as we know.
+Our protocols thus provide the first bidirectional topologically protected transfers whose duration does not scale exponentially with distance.

-In particular, we investigate the possibilities of particle control provided by magnetic interference in the Creutz ladder (CL) \citep{Creutz1999}, a quasi-1D topological insulator which was recently realized in three different cold atom systems \citep{Song2018,HyounKang2020,He2021}, and can also be implemented with state-of-the-art technology in superconducting circuits \citep{Alaeian2019a,Hung2021} (in which a CL plaquette has been implemented) and photonic lattices \citep{Mukherjee2018}.
+We also investigate the possibilities of particle control provided by magnetic interference in the Creutz ladder (CL) \cite{Creutz1999}, a quasi-1D topological insulator which was recently realized in three different cold atom systems \cite{Song2018,HyounKang2020,He2021}, and can also be implemented with state-of-the-art technology in superconducting circuits \cite{Alaeian2019a,Hung2021} (in which a CL plaquette has been implemented) and photonic lattices \cite{Mukherjee2018}.
 In a particular regime, an orthogonal basis of spatially compact energy eigenstates can be found, something associated with the complete flattening of both bands in momentum space.
-This phenomenon is called Aharonov-Bohm caging \citep{Vidal1998,Creffield2010,Bello2016,Junemann2017}, and it is caused by the destructive interference of paths due to the magnetic Peierls phases.
-Flat band models are interesting playgrounds to study the effects of interactions and disorder \citep{Tovmasyan2013a,Takayoshi2013a,Derzhko2015,Roy2020,Nakai2022}, and, like topological models, also show interesting properties for quantum information purposes \citep{Rontgen2019,Kuno2020b}.
-In a Creutz ladder with multiple topological domains, where each domain wall can hold up to two protected states, it can allow us to decouple some of the boundary states of the system from all the others at will.
+This phenomenon is called Aharonov-Bohm caging \cite{Vidal1998,Creffield2010,Bello2016,Junemann2017}, and it is caused by the destructive interference of paths due to the magnetic Peierls phases.
+Flat band models are interesting playgrounds to study the effects of interactions and disorder \cite{Tovmasyan2013a,Takayoshi2013a,Derzhko2015,Kuno2020c,Pelegri2020a,Roy2020,Cadez2021,Nakai2022,Kim2022}, and, like topological models, also show interesting properties for quantum information purposes \cite{Rontgen2019,Kuno2020b}.
+In a Creutz ladder with multiple topological domains, where each domain wall can hold up to two protected states, we show that it is possible to decouple some of the boundary states of the system from all the others at will.

 Remarkably, if this is done to a state in a two-state domain wall, its partner can be used to leapfrog over it, thus allowing the transfer of a particle through the wall while leaving the decoupled state undisturbed and protected inside it.
-Even though the CL topological phase diagram is well-known \citep{Li2015,Zurita2019}, the properties of its possible domain walls have not been studied in the literature, to the best of our knowledge.
+This allows for more complex transfer protocols between the ends and walls of the model.
+Even though the CL topological phase diagram is well-known \cite{Li2015,Zurita2019}, the properties of its possible domain walls have not been studied in the literature, to the best of our knowledge.